 - holiday pay;

 - pension auto-enrolment;

 - statutory sick pay;

-- statutory maternity/paternity/adoption leave;
+- statutory maternity/paternity/shared parental/adoption/ bereavement/neonatal care leave;

 - minimum notice periods and protection against unfair dismissal; and

 - statutory redundancy pay.

 However, employment may not appeal for contractors who do not want to lose flexibility in their working arrangements.
 Also, disincorporating your company may not be straightforward.